fin-hypergrid/core/README.md

 # Hypergrid Excel Integration

 There is an example integration between the Hypergrid and Microsoft Excel over the OpenFin InterApplicationBus.
-The example only works when running Hypergrid in the OpenFin Runtime, which is installed from the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json).
+The example only works when running Hypergrid in the OpenFin Runtime, which is installed from the [Hypergrid OpenFin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json).

 Keep in mind the Excel integration is NOT a Hypergrid specific feature but is a feature that allows any OpenFin application to communicate with Excel via the InterApplicationBus.